Monica Brown (author)

-Mónica Brown (born October 24, 1969) is a Peruvian-American academic and author of children's literature.
+Mónica Brown (born October 24, 1969) is an American academic and author of children's literature.
 Known for her Lola Levine and Sarai chapter book series, as well as numerous biographies covering such Latin American luminaries as Tito Puente, Celia Cruz, Dolores Huerta, and Cesar Chavez, she writes relatable characters that highlight the nuance and diversity of the Latinx experience and girl empowerment.
 Her motivation is to show that bicultural children are not made up of cultural fractions but whole people with a rich and vibrant cultural heritage, such as her character the bicultural red-headed Peruvian-Scottish-American Marisol McDonald.
 Brown is also an English professor at Northern Arizona University.

 Early life

-Brown was born on October 24, 1969 in Mountain View, California, to Isabel Maria Vexler Valdivieso from Piura, Peru, and Daniel Doronda Brown from San Francisco.
-Monica is Mestiza and Romanian Jewish on her Mother’s side and Hungarian Jewish, Scottish and Italian on her father’s side.
+Brown was born on October 24, 1969, in Mountain View, California, to Isabel Maria Vexler Valdivieso from Piura, Peru, and Daniel Doronda Brown from San Francisco.
+Monica is Mestiza and Romanian-Jewish on her mother's side and Hungarian Jewish, Scottish and Italian on her father's side.
 Brown was raised Catholic and converted to Judaism as an adult.
-Throughout her childhood, Brown took numerous vacations to visit her mother’s family in Peru.
+Throughout her childhood, Brown took numerous vacations to visit her mother's family in Peru.
 Her diverse upbringing influences her work most notably in the character Lola Levine whose Jewish-Peruvian-American ancestry mirrors Brown's.